Nasina7/puyodisasm/README.md

 Commercial usage is expressly prohibited.
 I do not claim ownership of any code in this repository.
 You assume any and all responsibility for using this content responsibility.
 I do not claim any responsibility or warranty.
 ## Building
-Download the Repo from github and run build.bat.
+Download the Repo and run build.bat.
 This will build the rom and place it in the repo as puyobuilt.bin
 ## Todo (In order of priority):
-- Make the Game Shiftable
+- [x] Make the Game Shiftable
+	- Note: All *known* shiftability issues are fixed.
+If you encounter any, please open an issue and let me know.
+- [ ] Fix all instances of "BAD CODE" segments (segments of code that weren't disassembled, and are potentially unused?)
-- Document all of the game data
+- [ ] Fix all instances of "MISSING POINTER"
-- Convert Binary ASM includes into binary includes
+- [ ] Split game data into binary files (art will stay compressed for now)
+- [ ] Reverse Engineer the art compression format and make tools for it (It seems like it might just be RLE but I haven't checked yet.)
-- Store Art Data in the repo as uncompressed, and compress the files on build
+- [ ] Convert compressed art to uncompressed in the repo for use with existing tools, and compress it on build time.
-- Document Game Code
+- [ ] Document a lot of Game Code.
-- Decompile Sound Driver
+- [ ] Decompile and Document the Sound Driver.
 ## Stretch Goals:
 - Allow building the Arcade (Japan) Release
 - Allow building the Arcade (World) Release